Operation Isotrope: Reaction

 Retired Vice Admiral and former head of the Border Force Charles Montgomery criticised the government's strategy, stating that Royal Navy ships would be a "honeypot" for migrants and would make crossings attractive.
 The House of Commons Defence Committee published a report in March 2022 condemning "squabbling" between the Ministry of Defence and the Home Office over the use of pushback tactics.
 It also criticised the government for "overstretching" the Royal Navy's finite resources.
 It added that the MOD had "little to gain and much to lose" out of its involvement.

+In an interview with France 3, Mayor of Calais Natacha Bouchart described the British government's deployment of the Royal Navy as a "declaration of maritime war" which would prolong her city's economic suffering and worsen the humanitarian situation.